pyroalww/downloadtimecalculator/README.md

 ## Support

-If you encounter any issues or have questions regarding the Download Time Calculator, feel free to contact us at support@example.com for assistance.
+If you encounter any issues or have questions regarding the Download Time Calculator, feel free to contact us at lolpyro@proton.me for assistance.

 ## Acknowledgements